Vacation rentals in Lima

 If you arrive between May and November, you’re likely to experience “la garua” — a thick misty fog that hangs over the city, creating overcast skies and lowering the temperature, so pack layers to stave off the chill.
 Whenever you visit Lima, you’ll find a range of apartment and house rentals throughout the city.

-What are the top things to do in Lima?
+Top things to do in Lima

 El Malecón, the city’s spectacular six-mile cliff-top walkway, is the perfect place for a stroll.
 Along the way, you’ll find eight parks with lovely flower displays and many sculptures created by top Peruvian artists.
 You’ll also come across the Faro la Marina, Peru’s most famous lighthouse.
 There are many places to sit and enjoy the spectacular coastal views, as well as cafes if you need a coffee break.
 You can also cycle along the walkway as there are many places to rent a bike nearby.